malted/Wordle/README.md

 Let's make those buttons look better!

-Different operating systems and browsers choose to render default HTML elements like buttons differently.
-Let's remove these defaults and make the buttons look uniform.
+Different operating systems and browsers choose to render default HTML elements - like buttons - differently.
+Let's remove the default styling on them and make the buttons look the way we want.
 ```css
 button {
     text-transform: uppercase;